 Open Call.

-The Wrong Biennale is an ever expansive, decentralized art event that unites artists, curators, institutions, and the public through a global exhibition of exhibitions.
-Organized and hosted both online and offline by independent curators, it showcases selected artworks within pavilions and embassies worldwide.
+The Wrong Biennale is a decentralized art event that unites artists, curators, institutions, and the public through a global exhibition of exhibitions, presented online and offline.

-The upcoming 7th edition, taking place from November 1, 2025, to March 31, 2026, is dedicated to exploring the artistic potential of artificial intelligence.
-This edition will highlight AI-influenced art, video, text, and sound, inviting creators to engage with the transformative intersections between machine learning and contemporary artistic practices.
+The upcoming 7th edition, taking place from November 1, 2025, to March 31, 2026, is dedicated to exploring the artistic side of artificial intelligence.
+This edition will navigate AI-influenced art, video, text, and sound, inviting creators to engage with the transformative intersections between machine learning and contemporary artistic practices.

-We welcome artists, curators, and institutions to organize exhibitions, whether as pavilions or embassies, that explore the creative possibilities and challenges of AI, and showcase how machine learning and algorithmic interactions are shaping the future of digital art.
+We welcome artists, curators, and institutions to organize exhibitions that explore the creative possibilities and challenges of AI, and showcase how machine learning and algorithmic interactions are shaping the present of digital art.

 Pavilion.